Bootstrap Tutorial

 Editor in Chief

-Bootstrap, which is the topic of this tutorial, is a front-end framework that helps you build mobile responsive websites more quickly and easily.
-First developed by Twitter, it now powers anything from web applications to WordPress themes.
-Famous users include Spotify, LinkedIn, among others.
-The framework is also completely free, versatile, and intuitive.
+Bootstrap is a front-end framework that helps you build mobile responsive websites more quickly and easily.
+Originally developed by Twitter, it now powers everything from web applications to WordPress themes.
+Notable users include Spotify and LinkedIn, among others.
+The framework is completely free, versatile, and intuitive.

-With Bootstrap, you can conjure complex web pages from standard HTML and customize them to your needs.
-It also comes with additional functionality such as carousels, buttons, popups, and more.
+With Bootstrap, you can build complex web pages from standard HTML and customize them to your needs.
+It also comes with additional functionality such as carousels, buttons, modals, and more.

 Last, but not least, Bootstrap gives you a lot of shortcuts for creating web pages that will save you time and energy.
 All you need is a basic understanding of HTML and CSS to create web pages that are responsive, mobile-first, and compatible with all modern browsers.